 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of all epidemiologists was expected to grow by 6% between 2014 and 2024, which is about as fast as average for all occupations.
-The median annual salary for epidemiologists was $69,450 as of May 2015, according to the BLS.
-The middle 50% earned between $55,790 and $88,050.
-Epidemiologists employed in the area of scientific research and development earned some of the highest wages among all workers, with annual salaries of $108,630.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of all epidemiologists was expected to grow as fast as the average between 2018 and 2028.
+The median annual salary for epidemiologists was $69,660 as of May 2018, according to the BLS.
+The middle 50% earned between $54,930 and $89,950.
+Epidemiologists employed in the area of scientific research and development earned some of the highest wages among all workers, with annual salaries of $110,670.

 Because clinical epidemiologists often provide consulting and training services to various healthcare professionals, possessing excellent interpersonal skills is important for this career.
 These professionals need to act quickly when faced with public outbreaks of disease, such as dealing with problems related to parasites in food.
 They also develop policies for public spaces that are vulnerable to the spread of disease, such as a nursing home or school.